marnoot/docker-akaunting/README.md

 # docker-akaunting
 This is an image for self-hosting Akaunting.
 The image includes Apache and PHP 7.3.
+MySQL must be provided separately.

 Example Dockerfile:
 ```